uschumann/pdsnd_github/README.md

 ### Description
 In order to practice with R programming, several data investigations have been applied.

 Based on 3 given files, data was merged into a single file.
 Data preparation done in R. 3 Visualizations created to answer 3 interesting questions.

+Visualizations created for:
+Number of Rides per Hour and City
+Average Rides per City over time
+Number of Rides per City and Weekday

 ### Files used
 chicago.csv